 grace [ < Old French, < Latin grātia, < grātus (pleasing, favorable) ] unmerited

 Unfortunately, in today's English, the adjectives for grace, 'gracious' and 'graceful', no longer are well-connected to the idea of giving unmerited favor or being characterized by giving it.
 "Gracious" has more to do with simple courtesy than favor; "graceful" is about movement or form.
 A "grace period" is a temporary relief before you eventually have to pay up.
 These are, in a way, something good, but God's grace (and the grace we're called to give) is most aimed at the mud, the scoundrels, and the hurts of daily life.
 It's not genteel.
-Grace is undeserved -- you get it when you deserve something less good.
+Grace is undeserved -- you get it when you deserve something not so good.
 That means grace is also, by definition, unjust.
 Thank God that what goes around doesn't have to come around; otherwise we'd all be sunk.

 The grace of God is given to all, freely.
 God gives you the faith that sets you straight, and gives you the Spirit that changes you so you have Christ's goodness.
 Thus, it is God's grace that lets loose the riches of God's love.